amit-upadhyay-IT/fantastic-node-journey/chapter3/example7/README.md

 ### Where is the big real time use case of streams?

 One major place is `File Uploads`, so we have people who are uploading GBs of data (youtube videos, dropbox upload, facebook pics).
 This is a perfect place where stream comes into pictures.
 So we are not burdening the main application logic to wait till the upload is completed (and this ryan dahl didn't want).

+Using streams is one of the powerful process of handeling file systems.

+Some people serve their server side files using compression called as gzip compression.
+The browser on the client side is smart enough to unzip file.
+All your server needs to do is, zip file and send it across to client.
+Once we have a particular file zipped up, we can save the network bandwidth.
+Instead of transmitting a big file we are transmitting a small one because the browser is smart enough to unzip it.

+[Here](./index3.js) is an example where we use streams to accomplish the above concept.